Maanasamrakshanam

-Maanasamrakshanam (In Defense of Honor) is a 1945 Indian Tamil language film, produced and directed by K. Subramaniam with S. D. Subbulakshmi, G. Pattu Iyer, V. N. Janaki, T. R. Ramachandran and Kali N. Rathnam.
+Maanasamrakshanam (In Defense of Honor) is a 1945 Indian Tamil language film, produced, directed and co-written by K. Subramaniam, with S. D. Subbulakshmi, G. Pattu Iyer, V. N. Janaki, T. R. Ramachandran and Kali N. Rathnam.
 The film is lost.

 Plot

-During World War II, Japan invaded Burma (now known as Myanmar in 1941.
-Many Indians have adopted Burma as their country and were living there.
-The invasion brought many hardships to these Indians.
-They started migrating to India walking hundreds of miles through jungles and mountains while the enemy was on pursuit.
-The heroine set up an organisation in India to take care of the lost children.
-This organisation was called Maanasamrakshana.
-The heroine is involved in nationalistic activities.
-She defeats the villain's anti-national activities.
-She faces her own relatives who misappropriates her wealth.
+During World War II, Japan invades Burma (now known as Myanmar) in 1941.
+Many Indians have adopted Burma as their country and are living there.
+The invasion brings many hardships to these Indians.
+They start migrating to India, walking hundreds of miles through jungles and mountains with the Japanese in pursuit.
+The heroine sets up an organisation called Maanasamrakshana in India to take care of the lost children.
+The heroine is involved in nationalistic activities and defeats the villain's anti-national activities.
+She faces her own relatives who misappropriate her wealth.